Pedro II of Brazil: Patron of arts and sciences

 Pedro II around age 32, c.1858.
 In the 1850s, books begin to feature prominently in his portraits, a reference to his role as advocate for education.

 "I was born to devote myself to culture and sciences," the Emperor remarked in his private journal during 1862.
-He had always been eager to learn and found in books a refuge from the demands of his position.
 Subjects which interested Pedro II were wide-ranging, including anthropology, history, geography, geology, medicine, law, religious studies, philosophy, painting, sculpture, theater, music, chemistry, physics, astronomy, poetry, and technology among others.
 By the end of his reign, there were three libraries in São Cristóvão palace containing more than 60,000 books.
 A passion for linguistics prompted him throughout his life to study new languages, and he was able to speak and write not only Portuguese but also Latin, French, German, English, Italian, Spanish, Greek, Arabic, Hebrew, Sanskrit, Chinese, Occitan, and Tupi.
 He became the first Brazilian photographer when he acquired a daguerreotype camera in March 1840.
 He set up one laboratory in São Cristóvão devoted to photography and another to chemistry and physics.
 He also had an astronomical observatory constructed.